futureofcoding/futureofcoding.org/drafts/dctp.md

 Notice how nowhere in my description of the counter is any mention of frontends vs backends, databases, or HTTP requests.
 The essential complexity of this problem has nothing to do with such things, and neither should our code for this problem.
 Those details would be the compiler or runtime's job.

-We could say that the multi-computer-count _is_ the count of "all computer's" click events, for "all time", where "all computers" conveys merging of streams on various computers and "all time" conveys the persistent, running total storage of this number *somewhere*.
+Here's a high-level description of what the code could look like: the multi-computer-count _is_ the count of "all computer's" click events, for "all time", where "all computers" conveys the merging of streams on various computers and "all time" conveys the persistent, running total storage of this number *somewhere*.

 One important essential complexity detail to keep in mind is that we cannot abstract away the amount of time it takes for information to travel between computers.
-I find it helpful to imagine multi-planet counter button, where we are counting along with Elon's colony on Mars, 3 light-minutes away.
+I find it helpful to imagine interplanetary counter button, where we are counting along with Elon's Mars colony, 3 light-minutes away.

 My current favorite strategy to encode this reality into our denotational model is through the lens of _perception_.
-Think about creating this application from the perspective of one computer.
-What is the multi-computer count from the perspective of this computer?
+Think about creating this counter button from the perspective of one computer.
+What is the "multi-computer count" from the perspective of this computer?

 It's the count of the merging of two Event streams:

-1. The local click event stream on the button on this computer
+1. The local click event stream from the button on this computer
 2. The remote click event stream of all other computers click events

 There are (at least) two differences between local and remote Events:

 1. Remote events contain the "computerId" from which they originated
-2. Remote events contain two points in time: a) when they originally occurred and b) the time at which this local computer _percieved_ them (when the data from Mars reached it)
+2. Remote events contain two points in time: a) when they originally occurred and b) the time at which this local computer _percieved_ them.
+For example, if we were communicating with Mars, there'd be a three minute delay between occurance and perception.

 So in order to merge local and remote Events steams, we will probably need to `lift` the local Event stream into a remote one.
 Then we `merge`.
 Then we `count`.
 Now we have a remote `Behavior`, which we can (maybe through some other type munging) put on the screen.

-I tried to warn you that was going to be hand-wavy.
+I tried to warn you this was going to be hand-wavy.
 I hope you read between the lines and got the basic gist.

 ### Machine learning is not about neural networks

-Here's one final example of how the definitional approach could affect another area of programming: machine learning.
+Here's one final example of how the denotational approach could affect another area of programming: machine learning.

-In a recent call with Conal, he criticized the mainstream perspective on ML.
-For example, the Tensorflow API is all about graph construction, but that's just an implementation detail.
+In a recent call I had with Conal, he criticized the mainstream perspective on ML.
+For example, he said, the Tensorflow API is all about graph construction, but that's just an implementation detail.

 So if it's not about graphs or neural networks, What is machine learning about?